mollie/api-documentation/source/oauth/application-fees.rst

        .. type:: object
           :required: false

-     - Adding an application fee allows you to charge the merchant a small sum for the payment and transfer this to your own account.
+     - Adding an application fee allows you to charge the merchant for the payment and transfer this to your own account.
 The application fee is deducted from the payment.

        .. list-table::